“I love storytelling and hoped to make an impact within our community in this very unique way.”

 After losing everything in the Black Summer fires and having to relocate to a town 100 kilometres away, I felt unsettled and lost.
 I decided to get to know my new community and neighbours by chatting with them over a cuppa.

 Humans of Kangaroo Island has since told many islander stories and is creating a positive impact.
-A fundraiser for the local farm firefighters raised over $60,000 in November 2020.
+Our very first fundraiser in November 2020 organised specifically for the local farm firefighters raised over $60,000.